Kunlong1994/lab3/Lab-02.md

 E) [Make your own timer](#part-e-make-your-own-timer)

 ## In The Report
-Include your responses to the bold questions on your own fork of [this lab report template](https://github.com/FAR-Lab/IDD-Fa19-Lab2).
+For the report, make a copy of this wiki page for your own repository, and then delete everything but the headers and the sections between the **stars**.
+Write the answers to the questions under the starred sentences.
 Include snippets of code that explain what you did.

 Deliverables are due next Tuesday.
-Post your lab reports as README.md pages on your GitHub, and post a link to that on your main class hub page.
+Post a link to the wiki page on your main class hub page.

 ## Part A. Solder your OLED